dennisgove/aeneas/README.md

 ## Aeneas Startup

 When Aeneas starts it will do two things.
 First, it starts a [Flask](http://flask.pocoo.org) application listening on the provided port using [FlaskAsk](https://github.com/johnwheeler/flask-ask), which is a library built specifically to assist making Alexa handlers in python.
 Second, it creates instances of each registered Controller.
 That's it.
-The expectation is that each Controller registeres the Alexa Intents that they are listening for and handling.
+The expectation is that each Controller registers the Alexa Intents that they are listening for and handling.

+Aeneas is most easily started by navigating to the `src/main/python` directory and running

+`python aeneas.py -p <port>`

+Run with `-h` to see all startup options.

 ## Controllers